approov/quickstart-kong_approov-plugin/docs/KONG_ADMIN_API_STEP_BY_STEP.md

 ## KONG CONSUMER

-In order to add the security layer for the Approov Token Service we need to create a consumer for it, that will hold the secret to be used later by the Kong JWT plugin to verify the signature for the `Approov-Token`.
+In order to add the security layer for the Approov Token Service we need to create a consumer for it which will hold the secret to be used later by the Kong JWT plugin to verify the signature for the `Approov-Token`.

 ### Creating a new Kong Consumer